IdanKoblik/gitlab-monitor/README.md

-BgBot is an open source discord  gitlab project monitor providing option to monitor you gitlab projects events
+Gitlab-monitor is an open source discord  gitlab project monitor providing option to monitor you gitlab projects events

 ## Setup